There are several ways to apply; please submit one application:

 Check your email and activate your password

 Beginning in early October, after we receive your application, we'll email you a Reference Number and User ID.
-Once you receive these, activate your password.
+Once you receive these, you will be able to activate your password.
 You must do this before you can successfully complete the rest of your application.
 Add firstname.lastname@example.org to your email contact list to ensure you receive our emails.
 Don't forget to check your spam folder.

 Submit your transcripts